 A visit to Central Park, a place I use like a lab, comparing and observing, alarmed me yesterday.

-For contrast, just two weeks ago, wearing face masks in public in an isolating Manhattan was so common, I thought about a photo essay: Empty City I’d call it.
+In contrast, just two weeks ago, wearing face masks in public in an isolating Manhattan was so common, I thought about a photo essay: Empty City I’d call it.

 I can’t get that now.
-But I might, if we force them to close the city down tighter.
+But I might if we force them to close the city down tighter.

 Because, sadly, Governor Andrew Cuomo’s inspired leadership has unintended consequences.
 Most of us “stay the course,” wear masks or stay home, but a growing minority sees success as license.